luongthomas/Ice-Chain/README.md

 ## Summary
 Ice Chain is the IoT dApp project aimed to simplify cooperation between operators of the sensitive cargoes.
 The project offers the all-purpose financial instrument to replace cargo insurance or bank letter of credit and provide the close tie between transportation service quality and effecting payments.

-This should be provided by the interaction between measuring Temperature Data Logger (TDL) device and Qtum-based smart contract.
+This should be provided by the interaction between measuring Temperature Data Logger (TDL) device and **Qtum-based smart contract**.

 See our [Business plan](https://drive.google.com/file/d/17s6qXawPR3rnK8C85eox69PzEkbdI73v/view?usp=sharing) to get full description of the project and its detailed business dimension.
 Also, visit pur [website](http://icechain.tilda.ws/qtum#rec66323650) and live [Medium](https://medium.com/@icechain) blog.